angelariggs/angelariggs.github.io/_posts/2015-07-17-final-countdown.md

 This week, I'm digging into Backbone.
 My grasp of it is still shaky, and I've spent part of my time trying to find coherent tutorials on using Backbone for a single-page app.
 It's slowly coming together, and I have a feeling that most of my time this week will be devoted to understanding and building with Backbone.

 On that note, it's time to dive back into the wild world of Backbone - wish me luck!
 (And if you have any resources that helped you learn Backbone, please send it my way!
-You can tweet me at [@angelariggs_]())
+You can tweet me at [@angelariggs_](https://twitter.com/angelariggs_)).